-Detected early, more than 90 per cent of bowel cancers can be successfully treated.
+If detected early, more than 90% of bowel cancers can be successfully treated.

 The home test looks for traces of blood in a bowel motion.

 It involves taking samples from two bowel motions using a test kit.
 These are analysed at a pathology laboratory.
-If blood is detected, your GP is likely to refer you for a colonoscopy.
+If blood is detected, your doctor is likely to refer you for a colonoscopy.

-If you are younger than 50 and concerned about bowel cancer, if you have a family history of bowel cancer, or if you have any symptoms please talk to your doctor or call Cancer Council 13 11 20.
+If you are younger than 50, or over 74 and concerned about bowel cancer, if you have a family history of bowel cancer, or if you have any symptoms please talk to your doctor or call Cancer Council on 13 11 20.